Is your business facing a low retention rate?

 Which recurring payment system is the best for small businesses?

-There are multiple payment systems suitable for small businesses.
+There are multiple payment systems suitable for business owners to improve customer retention.
 A few are listed below:

 - PayPal– Best payment gateway for any transaction.